-Stand Up Paddleboarding is exploding in popularity in Minneapolis and St. Paul.
-With our abundant lakes and rivers, the Twin Cities are the perfect location for this new sport.
+Stand up paddleboarding is exploding in popularity in Minneapolis and St. Paul.
+With abundant lakes and rivers, the Twin Cities are the perfect location for this new sport.

 To get into the sport, you'll need a stand up paddleboard - somewhat similar to an oversized surfboard.
 And, a paddle - just like a canoe paddle, but longer, so you can reach the water when standing on the board.
-And a lake (or even a river) to paddle in, and for us, most stand up paddleboarders usually have a lake or suitable body of water close to their home.
+And a lake (or even a river) to paddle in.

 It's very easy to learn.
 Beginners usually start out with a wide, stable board, and progress to narrower, faster boards as desired.
 Most new paddlers are confident in less than an hour.

-Here's a listing of outfitters who sell stand up paddleboards, rent stand up paddleboards, offer stand up paddleboard tours, and offer stand up paddleboard classes and lessons.
+Here's a listing of local outfitters who sell or rent stand up paddleboards and/or offer tours, classes, and lessons.

-Silver Creek Paddle and Company sells stand up paddleboards, and holds regular, free, demo days throughout the summer - check their website for the schedule.
+- Silver Creek Paddle and Company sells stand up paddleboards and holds regular, free, demo days throughout the summer.

 - Hoigaards in St. Louis Park has added stand up paddleboards to their huge inventory of sporting goods.
 A selection of paddleboards for sale, plus paddleboards for rent too.

 - REI sporting goods chain carries paddleboards at their Bloomington, Maple Grove, and Roseville stores.